+Number Course Credits Number Course Credits

+Major Are ea Notes:

-- Students with limited prior singing experience, as determined through departmental evaluation of past vocal study, performance career, and/or performing skill as demonstrated through live or recorded performance, may be required to complete up to four credits of applied voice instruction in addition to the major area course requirements.. - Students who have completed VC433/434 at Westminster or comparable courses elsewhere may petition the Voice Department to substitute other voice literature courses, which may take the form of independent studies. - Students may fulfill free elective requirements through completion of summer workshops and/or Saturday Seminars with prior approval of the Voice Department. - 4.
+VC622 Literature for Teaching 3 Students with limited prior singing experience, as determined through departmental evaluation of past vocal study, performance career, and/or performing skill as demonstrated through live or recorded performance, may be required to complete up to four credits of applied voice instruction in addition to the major area course requirements Students who have completed VC433/434 at Westminster or comparable courses else-

+VC623 Voice Pedagogy I 3

+VC624 Voice Pedagogy II 3

+VC689 Pedagogy Project 2

+VC692 Teaching Internship 2 where may petition the Voice Department to substitute other

+Literature Cour rses which may take the form of independent studies.

+VC633 Song Literature I (2) 3 3.
+Students may fulfill free elective requirements through completion of summer workshop

+VC634 Song Literature II (2) 3 and/or Saturday Seminars with prior approval of the Voice De •

+Core MH631 Introduction to Musicology Theory or Music History electives (2 courses) 3 3-3 4.
 In addition to the above requirements, all students must demonstrate competency in at least two of the three major European singing languages (Italian, German, French).
-This may occur through completion of at least one year of college-level study in each language, intensive work through language institutes or practical experience living and/or working in a foreign country, as verified by diagnostic testing at Westminster.
+Thi may occur through completion of at least one year of college-level study in each language intensive work through language institutes or practical experience living and/or workin in a foreign country, as verified by diagnostic testing at Westminster.

+Electives

+Licetives Free electives (3) 5